Understanding How Case Studies Are Used as a Research Method

-Using case studies as a research method is a unique method in social sciences fields because of the way the study is focused on just one entity, which may be an action, event, situation, person or group of people.
+Using case studies as a research method is a unique method in social sciences fields because of the way the study is focused on just one entity, which may be an action, event, situation, person, or group of people.
 Another unique aspect of this type of research is that cases are selected for very particular reasons, as opposed to being chosen at random, in much the same way as happens when undertaking empirical-type research.
 Often when the case study method is used, the researcher focuses on one case that is in some way exceptional since this makes it possible to understand and learn a great deal about the social forces and relationships when looking at elements that digress from what is usually the norm.
-By doing things this way, researchers are usually able to test whether a particular social theory is valid or they are able to develop new theories using the method of grounded theory.
+By doing things this way, researchers are usually able to test whether a particular social theory is valid or they can develop new theories using the method of grounded theory.

 It is likely that a French economist and sociologist, Pierre Guillaume Frédéric le Play, undertook the very first social sciences case studies.
 This was in the 1800s and le Play studied family budgeting.
-Then, from early on in the 20th century, this method of study has been employed in anthropology, psychology, and in sociology.
+Then, from early on in the 20th century, this method of study has been employed in anthropology, psychology, and sociology.

-Cases studies are generally undertaken in sociology using qualitative methods of research.
+Case studies are generally undertaken in sociology using qualitative methods of research.

-In terms of their nature, these methods are considered micro as opposed to macro, and it is not really possible to apply generalization to the results or findings of one case study to another situation.
+In terms of their nature, these methods are considered micro as opposed to macro, and it is not really possible to apply a generalization to the results or findings of one case study to another situation.
 This, however, is a strength of the case study method rather than a limitation.
-Using case studies that are based on interviews, ethnographic observations, and other suitable methods, a sociologist is able to illuminate structures, processes, and social relations that are otherwise difficult to see.
+Using case studies that are based on interviews, ethnographic observations, and other suitable methods, a sociologist can illuminate structures, processes, and social relations that are otherwise difficult to see.
 And, as a result, the results or findings from a case study often give rise to further or additional research.